 The Lake Washington School District will be using an evidence-based practice model known as SBIRT that has been modified to be used within the school setting.
 SBIRT stands for: Screening, Brief Intervention, and Referral To services.

 Screening is done through the Check Yourself tool developed by Seattle Children’s Hospital and the University of Washington with Tickit Health.
-The screening asks students questions about their strengths, substance use, mental health and safety.
+The screening asks students questions about their strengths, goals, mental health, substance use and safety.

 Based on screening results, the school counseling team, in partnership with behavioral health specialists from Youth Eastside Services, will connect with students who indicated higher levels of risk or requested additional support.
 Students may receive a brief intervention of several sessions with their school counselor based on motivational interviewing principles.

 Students at elevated levels of risk may be referred to providers in the community for additional supports.